king398/SainaRanesk/README.md

    [221001_0134.mp3](221001_0134.mp3)
 6. The result page will look like this for the following audio file is transcribed
    ![img_3.png](images/img_3.png)
+   the format of the timestamp is
+   `Start - HH:MM:SS:MS --> End HH:MM:SS:MS : Transcript`
+   where MS is the milliseconds
 7. The Transcript will be saved in the `transcripts` subdirectory in the app directory of the docker container.
 The file name will be the same as the audio file name with the extension `.txt`.
 So for the above example the transcript will be saved in the